dmodules/d-shop/README.md

-# D-Shop - Ecommerce build on top of Django-Shop and Django-CMS
+# D-Shop - Simple e-commerce build on top of Django-Shop and Django-CMS

+Open source platform to build simple but robust e-commerce website.

+- Features

+* Stock management
+* Promo code

 - Basic configurations

 - Setup new project in Divio

+- Commercial support